 Every year, the World Economic Forum publishes the Global Gender Gap Report.
 For 10 years, Iceland has been ranked first in the report in terms of gender equality.
 This small country in the north seems to have found the key to a fairer life.

-ISLAND FORBIDS UNEQUAL PAY BETWEEN MEN AND WOMEN
+ICELAND FORBIDS UNEQUAL PAY BETWEEN MEN AND WOMEN

 Since January 2018, a new law forbids companies to pay women and men with similar jobs unequally.
-Island became the first country in the world to make it illegal to pay men more than women.
+Iceland became the first country in the world to make it illegal to pay men more than women.
 Companies with more than 25 employees have to prove that their male and female employees get equal pay for equal work: As a result, the gender pay gap in similar jobs in Iceland is just 5 percent.

 THE FIGHT FOR GENDER EQUALITY IS NOT OVER YET